Financial aid at the University of Michigan Medical School takes the form of scholarships, grants and loans.

 The University of Michigan Medical School has a long history of maximizing the value of a medical education for students.

-- Our school funds more grant disbursements than any other public university.
+- Our school awards more grant funding than any other public university.

 - Almost one-half of entering students receive some scholarship support.

 - About 78 percent of students received some type financial aid in 2021-2022.

-Our staff has more than 88 years of combined experience with guiding students through the process of determining their best financial aid options.
+Our staff has over 90 years of combined experience with guiding students through the process of determining their best financial aid options.
 Contact us to see how we can help!

 Types of Available Aid

 Admitted students are automatically considered for all types of aid when they submit both financial aid applications.
 Students with DACA status are eligible for institutional aid, but cannot receive federal aid.

-U-M scholarships: We’re proud to offer scholarships that range from a few hundred dollars to full tuition.
+U-M scholarships: We’re proud to offer scholarships that range from a few hundred dollars to full-ride (tuition and housing).
 These include the Dean’s Merit Scholarship, departmental scholarships, and donor-related scholarships.
 This type of funding is generally merit-based.
 Learn more about scholarships.

 Grants: While no federal grants exist for medical school students, we do have a large pool of need-based institutional grant funds.
 Eligibility for these grant funds are calculated based on information submitted on the FAFSA.
 Learn more about grants.